On Hamiltonian-Connected and Mycielski graphs: Self-complementary Graphs and Hamiltonian Connectedness

-Because $G$ is self-complementary, $d_{n+1-k}=n+1-d_k$ for all $k$.
-Hence from \cref{e1}, $d_{n+1-k}\geq n-k$.
-Therefore from \cref{t2}, $G$ has a Hamiltonian path.
 We can also conclude that $G$ and hence $\overline{G}$ are connected.
-To prove the second part, first we shall state the following known result. \begin{lem} If $G$ is a self-complementary graph of order at least 5, then $diam(G)=2\ or\ 3$. \end{lem}
+To prove the second part, first we shall state the following known result. \begin{lem}$\cite{ts}$ If $G$ is a self-complementary graph of order at least 5, then $diam(G)=2\ or\ 3$. \end{lem}

 Now we shall prove the second part of the \cref{t5}.
 Let $G$ be a self complementary graph of order $n\geq 5$.
 We shall prove that $G^2$ is Hamiltonian-connected.